sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 ## Section 5 (alternative): DEseq2  [30 min]

 If you are not using the Monash galaxy server, you will have to use an alternative method.
 We will choose DESeq2.
-To use this tool, you will have to use the **htseq-count** tool to obtain counts from each aligned bam file.
+To use this tool, you will have to use the **htseq-count** tool to obtain counts from each aligned bam file (**Section 4 - alternative tool**).

 In the Galaxy tool panel, under NGS Analysis, select **NGS: RNA Analysis > DESeq2** and set the parameters as follows: